NishantMajumdar/Polar-Chat/README.md

 * And Much More Left For Discovery

 ## To Add
-* Improve Image Quality
+* Improve image quality
-* Can Send Any File
+* Allow sending any file
-* File Scanning For Malicious Possibility
+* Scanning files for maliciousness
+* Delete / Edit your messages

 ## Conclusion
 Checkout the main app [here](https://polar-chatty.polar-69.repl.co/)